handsontable/hyperformula/CONTRIBUTING.md

 1. Sign this [Contributor License Agreement](https://goo.gl/forms/yuutGuN0RjsikVpM2) to allow us to publish your changes to the code.
 2. Make your changes on a separate branch.
 This will speed up the merging process.
 3. Always make the target of your pull request the `develop` branch, not `master`.
-4. **Important: For any change you make, please add at least one test case** in `test/e2e/` (for End-to-End tests), `test/unit/` or `src/3rdparty/walkontable/test/spec/`.
-That will help us understand the issue and make sure that it stays fixed forever.
-Read more about our [testing process](http://docs.handsontable.com/tutorial-testing.html).
+4. **Important: For any change you make, please add test specs** in `test` folder.
 5. Please lint the code.
+We recommend following provided tslint configuration - to run a linter you can either run `make lint` command or `yarn tslint --project tsconfig.json`.
+For a full list of avaible command please see `Makefile`.
 6. Add a thorough description of all the changes.

 Thank you for your commitment!